Malton, Mississauga: Hockey

 The Malton Minor Hockey Association MMHA was founded in 1949.
 Malton Arena was built in 1968.
 The arena was renamed Paul Coffey Arena on September 23, 2016.
 The MMHA became defunct in 2005.

 Lacrosse

 Malton Renegades ran a very successful minor lacrosse program however it also folded in 1982 when they joined with Erindale, Cawthra to form Mississauga Minor lacrosse.
-Clarkson, the last remaining separate minor club within the City limits would also join in the late 80's.
+Clarkson, the last remaining separate minor club within the City limits would also join in the late 1980s.
 A Jr "C" team also played out of the Malton Arena for a number of years.

 Education

 Public schools

 Malton is served by the Peel District School Board, which operates secular English-language public schools.
 The Conseil scolaire Viamonde operates regional French-language secular public schools.